New Agribusiness courses for NCEA levels 2 and 3

 “DairyNZ estimate an annual need of 1,000 agriculture-related graduates to keep the industry healthy and growing” (Source: Mark Paine: DairyNZ Strategy and Investment Leader).

-Waikato Milking Systems is one of a number of business partners of St Paul’s Centre of Excellence for Agricultural Science and Business initiative and CEO, Dean Bell, is concerned New Zealand will not be able to fully utilise the increased opportunities for trade, productivity and competitiveness if the country doesn’t have highly skilled future leaders for its biggest export earner.
+Waikato Milking Systems is one of a number of business partners that have helped develop the Agribusiness in Schools Agribusiness initiative as the then CEO, Dean Bell, was concerned New Zealand will not be able to fully utilise the increased opportunities for trade, productivity and competitiveness if the country doesn’t have highly skilled future leaders for its biggest export earner.
 “We need to provide our best and brightest students with a high-academic focus agribusiness curriculum which will enable them to be those future leaders”.

 “For too long agricultural subjects and courses have tended to be vocational and haven’t been pitched to attract young people across a wide spectrum of skills – commerce, science, engineering, technology, IT to name a few, denying young people a wide choice of careers in an industry which has limitless potential.”